 Like many of us, I have a complicated food story.
 I struggled with eating disorders all through my teens and early twenties, when I finally committed to a lasting recovery.
 As I went through the recovery process, I became attuned to the suffering of animals within our food system and started to explore a vegan diet.

 Veganism allowed me to see that eating can be an opportunity to practice compassion; it’s one step that we can take in creating a gentler world.
 For many, it can open the doors to greater well-being.
 Becoming vegan was also my introduction to the joys of cooking, which I began to explore in my tiny New York City kitchen.

-As anyone who has healed from an eating disorder can attest, it is anything but a linear process.
-My early years as a vegan were still marked by food fears and alarmism – the tendency we sometimes call orthorexia – and I hadn’t yet learned how to embrace food as a form of pleasure, rather than a nutritional prescription.
-In its early days, this blog was focused on raw foods and detoxification, an emphasis that I’ve left behind as I grow into a more soulful, grounding experience with food.
+As anyone who has healed from an eating disorder can attest, it’s anything but a linear process.
+My early years as a vegan were still marked by food alarmism and dogma; I hadn’t yet learned how to embrace eating as a form of pleasure.

 To a life in full,